tmayan/tmayan/README.md

 ### Hi there 👋
 -    I am @mtlm
-- 🔭 I’m interesting in Software Engineer in Test.
+- 🔭 I’m Software Engineer in Test.